nimbus8/repss/README.md

   and was constantly revised to make sure that interconnections were rendered as seamless as possible, I belief this is incredably -- if it isn't (re:wasn't) the most important thing, period [note 1].

-  In my view, so long as the principle ideas are sound, and there's a well defined structure (present) from the start (the beginning), all the way to end most -- if not everything else -- will just fall into place.
+  In my view, so long as the principle ideas are sound, and there's a well defined structure (present) from the start (the beginning), all the way to end, most -- if not everything else -- will just fall into place.

   I haven't been proven wrong just yet...(but then again I'm not finished)(this must be an axiom!)